 - The ability to codify business rules and apply them to your BI application is facilitated by a flexible and feature-rich BI product.

-Learn why BI customers consistently rate Dimensional Insight and its global representatives at the top of the list among BI vendors on metrics including the quality of consulting engagement and the business value derived from BI in these independent analyst surveys:
+Learn why BI customers consistently rate Dimensional Insight and its global representatives at the top of the list among BI vendors on metrics including the quality of consulting engagement and the business value derived from BI in these independent analyst surveys.

-Post by Debbie Lonsdale
+About Debbie Lonsdale